 "The powerful feet of bald eagles are tipped with sharp, sickle-shaped talons, used to grasp prey — and fight.
 Bald eagle battle strategy plays out when, they circle each other in the air, swooping higher trying to gain an advantage over their opponent", Judy Williamson said.

 "The upper bird zooms down with its talons extended, while the lower bird flips its talons up, like other raptors, eagle feet close through a ratcheting mechanism, which enables them to tightly grasp a struggling snake or rabbit.
 But once an eagle closes its claws, it can have a hard time opening them — and that is how the eagles can become stuck together, she explained.

 "They get excited and scared and their feet start tensing up and they can't release," Then they come crashing down.

 Rob Hope (senior raptor rehab specialist at Owl), said "about 600 injured bald eagles are brought to the Owl facility each year, including many that have been hurt in battles over territory.
 These birds share the spectrum of Bald Eagle posed one last time for his final freedom picture calamities of others that come into conflict with poisons, power lines or the human race.
 They currently have 40 permanent residents, 80 in rehab and 20 eagles to return shortly".

 “Most eagles, while stunned, suffer only minor injuries but others are blinded or develop serious infections from their wounds”, Hope said.

-Sometimes, the birds do not naturally release and are so focused on their struggle that they don't realize where they have landed; in a tree, parking lot, or residential neighborhood.
+Sometimes, the birds do not naturally release and are so focused on their struggle that they don't realise where they have landed; in a tree, parking lot, or residential neighbourhood.

 This story ended happily as one "ruffled" Bald Eagle flew to freedom in a nearby tree to pose one last time for the cameras.